Certificates of quality

 Quarter-sawn - A method of cutting lumber

-where the annual rings are relatively perpendicular to the face of the board.
+where annual rings are relatively perpendicular to face of board.
 Quarter-sawn

 lumber tends to be more dimensionally stable than other forms of lumber, such as